 1995 - New Emergency Department opens at hospital.

-1996 - Cancer Care Center opens in partnership with Henry Ford Health System's Josephine Ford Cancer Center.
+1996 - Cancer Care Center opens in partnership with Henry Ford Health's Josephine Ford Cancer Center.
 1998 Fraser Health Center opens.

 2007 - Henry Ford Health acquires the St. Joseph Healthcare company from the Trinity Health System, the descendent of the Mercy Health Services system.